wso2/docs-open-banking/en/docs/develop/consent-management-authorize.md

     It is mandatory to send the `approval` parameter in the payload of this request.
 The `approval` parameter is a boolean value that specifies whether the customer has authorized the consent or not.

-!!!info "New persist query parameter to Consent Authorize endpoint"
+!!!note "New persist query parameter to Consent Authorize endpoint"
     !!!info
         This is only available as a WSO2 Update from WSO2 Open Banking API Manager Accelerator Level 3.0.0.7 and WSO2 Open Banking Identity Server Accelerator Level 3.0.0.28 onwards.
 For more information on updating, see [Getting WSO2 Updates](https://ob.docs.wso2.com/en/latest/install-and-setup/setting-up-servers/#getting-wso2-updates).